(© Jeffrey de Gans v1.7, 26 August 2020)

 track 1 NL-ABC-20-00001 release #2 track 1 NL-ABC-20-00004 |

 A UPC/EAN is not free of charge but can be bought online.
 Just google for ‘buy UPC/EAN’ and you will find a lot of ‘online shops’ selling codes.
-I made an excell sheet for filling out all infomation which you can send along with the mixes.
-You can download the excell sheet here

 I hope this information helped you to understand how ISRC and UPC/EAN codes work, how to use them and how to get them.
 If you still have questions, feel free to ask.